Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: VNE perturbations measure the importance of edges

 \subsection{Comparison of Algorithms~\ref{alg:actual} and \ref{alg:approximate}}

 Recall that our main motivation for developing approximate rankings was that it is can be computationally expensive (or infeasible) to directly compute the set $\{Q_{pq}\}$, which requires one to compute the exact change to VNE that occurs after removing each edge $(p,q)$.
-More specifically, upon each edge removal, we must recompute all eigenvalues of a size-$N$ matrix, which has $\mathcal{O}(N^3)$ scaling per edge.\footnote{Notably, we implemented our algorithms using the NumPy Python package, and the eigenpair computations are based on LAPACK algorithms \cite{harris2020array}, which has $\mathcal{O}(N^3)$ complexity \cite{demmel2008lapack}.} In contrast, the approximate rankings utilize spectral perturbation theory and the eigenvalues of a size-$N$ matrix only must be computed once.
-Then for each edge, one computes $\tilde{Q}_{pq}=H'(0)$ using Eq.~\eqref{eq:perturbation}, which has $\mathcal{O}(N)$ complexity and is a much more efficient approach.
+More specifically, upon each edge removal, we must recompute all eigenvalues of a size-$N$ matrix. {Computing all the eigenvalues of a matrix is known to be computationally expensive, and such an algorithm must be implemented $M$ separate times for $M$ distinct matrices if one considers the removal of $M$ edges.
+The QR algorithm, for example, requires $\varpropto N^3$ flops \cite{golub2013matrix}, implying that the computation time grows proportionally to $N^3$ for a network with $N$ nodes\footnote{{Notably, we implemented our algorithms using the NumPy Python package, and the eigenpair computations are based on LAPACK \cite{harris2020array}, for which the asymptotic runtime complexity has a lower bound $\Omega(N^2)$ and upper bound $\mathcal{O}(N^3)$ \cite{demmel2008lapack}.
+Computations were conducted on a Dell Precision 3650 computer that has a 2.80 GHz Intel Xeon W-1390 processor with 64 GB RAM.}}.
+(Of course, speeding the computation of spectra for large sparse matrices remains an active research field, and we highlight several leading approaches in Sec.~\ref{sec:Discuss}.) } In contrast, the approximate rankings utilize spectral perturbation theory and the eigenvalues of a size-$N$ matrix only must be computed once.
+Then for each edge, one computes $\tilde{Q}_{pq}=H'(0)$ using Eq.~\eqref{eq:perturbation}, which has $\mathcal{O}(N)$ complexity and is a much more efficient approach. {We also note for both algorithms that there is an additional start-up cost {from having} to compute the spectra of the original graph Laplacian.}

 In Fig.~\ref{fig:runtime}, we compare Algorithms~\ref{alg:actual} and \ref{alg:approximate} in two ways.
 First, we show in Fig.~\ref{fig:runtime}(A) that the approximate rankings $\{\tilde{R}_{pq}\}$ are much more efficient to compute than the true rankings $\{{R}_{pq}\}$ for an example graph.
 Second, we show in Fig.~\ref{fig:runtime}(B) that these two sets of rankings can be very similar $\tilde{R}_{pq} \approx R_{pq} $.
 Their similarity is somewhat expected, since $\tilde{Q}_{pq}\approx Q_{pq}$ by construction.